Last Updated: September 2016

 2. Get Your Title In Order

-You should be especially wary of a junkyard that doesn’t care if you have a title in hand.
-If you don’t transfer ownership of the car to the junkyard, you might incur liabilities because you technically still own the car, even though it’s been hauled away.
+You should be especially wary of a salvage yard that doesn’t care if you have a title in hand.
+If you don’t transfer ownership of the car to the salvage yard, you might incur liabilities because you technically still own the car, even though it’s been hauled away.
 The only exception for the need to produce a valid title is if the state where you live in puts a limit on the need for a title if the car is over a certain age.
 You’ll still need to produce valid picture ID for the transaction to be legal.
 Thisexception is usually made because some abandoned cars might have been left for years in remote locations, and the property owners can find no paperwork for them.
-In any case, it’s smart to inquire with the local department of motor vehicles if you’re not sure of the regulations regarding sales to junkyards and scrap yards.
+In any case, it’s smart to inquire with the local department of motor vehicles if you’re not sure of the regulations regarding sales to salvage yards and scrap yards.

 3. Look for Valuable Components to Sell

-If you’ve agreed on a price for your car with a junkyard, you should turn it over to them in the condition that you described when you made the deal.
+If you’ve agreed on a price for your car with a salvage yard, you should turn it over to them in the condition that you described when you made the deal.
 However, if the price you’re able to get for your car doesn’t reflect much more than its scrap value, you may be able to remove a few valuable components from the car to make a few extra bucks.
 If you have expensive tires with a lot of tread left on them, you can purchase four balding tires on cheap rims and swap them for the more valuable tires on the car.
 Your car’s battery has resale value if it’s almost new, and recyclers will pay for the lead inside it even if it’s old.
 If you’re handy, you can remove electronic gear like GPS or stereo systems if they’re valuable.

 4. Remove the License Plates